KuiYangYang/CMU-15112-/README.md

 # CMU-15112-
-Project's name: Builder
-Builder is a design interface for architecture.
-Users can create a room and configure the position for furniture, windows and doors.
-The user experience allows all objects except the room to be moved, rotated and deleted.
-When completing 2D design, users can transfer to isometric view and navigate the space by rotating the view.
+This is my term project in CMU Fundamentals of Programming and Computer Science, which is a technical introduction to Pyhon programming language.
+My project, builder, is a design interface for architecture.
+First, users should design a 2D plan, they should create a room and set up the scale.
+And then the room will generate in the board, user also can move, rotate and delete the room.
+Second, users can put objects(desk , chair, door, etc) inside the room, and the objects can also be moved, rotated and deleted.
+In the end, the 2D design drawing can transfer to isometric view, users can navigate their design in the 2.5D space.

 How to run the project:
 The project has four files including 'main','roomAndObject','isometric' and 'cmu_112_graphics'.